shyam4919/Job-market-skill-demand-dashboard/README.md

 ---

 ## Real Insights Already Found in This Data
-*(Use these directly in your dashboard commentary and interview answers — these are the actual, verified numbers from the real dataset.)*

 - **SQL is the single most in-demand skill — appears in 59% of all 853 postings**, far ahead of anything else.
 Python (39%), Power BI (37%),